okiayR/AutoScewin/README.md

 ### How to Run
 You can build the executable yourself using "build_exe.bat" or download the executable from the releases.

+### Motherboards Tested
+- ASUS ROG MAXIMUS Z790 APEX ENCORE
+- ASUS ROG STRIX Z790-E GAMING WIFI II

 ### Important Notes
 - I've only tested this program on LGA1700.
 There's no guarantee for this to work on every motherboard.
 - If you're on ASUS, you'll need to enable "Publish HII Resources" & disable "Password Protection of Runtime Variables" for SCEWIN to run.

-### Motherboards Tested
-- ASUS ROG MAXIMUS Z790 APEX ENCORE
-- ASUS ROG STRIX Z790-E GAMING WIFI II
+- You can try the preset that's on there but it was mostly tailored to what I'm running, so some features like virtualization will be disabled.
+There's a text document in the repository detailing what most of the settings do.